jart/scriptus/docs/future.md

 ##Architecture

-Right now, a Scriptus install has one configuration per interaction medium.
+Right now, a Scriptus install has one configuration per transport.
 This means that multiple Scriptus users share the same Twitter account, command prompt, etc. A more useful approach would be to allow each user to configure their own Twitter account details.
 For each transport, a user should be able to enter their own authentication details.

 The downside of this is that it effectively turns Scriptus into a password database, and a very high-value target for computer intrusion attempts.
 This means that a great deal of care would have to be taken in designing the 'authentication store' - threat profiles need analysis, and things like key material handling, database encryption, and lots of other topics suddenly become important - not because it's functionally necessary, but because to ignore the security aspect would be irresponsible.